 Sugarloaf Showdown rules:

-$250 base entry fee (2 or 3 person team)
+$250 entry fee before Oct.
+31 (2 or 3 person team)

 Fishing hours 7:30 AM to 4:00 PM

+All fish must be photographed.
+Only barracuda photos must display fish with the provided measuring device.
+All fish should be photographed in water and minimal handling is encouraged.
+Participants are encouraged to “Keep 'em Wet” when taking photos.
+Teams must provide their own photographic device.
 This is a team tournament.
 Only 2 people are allowed to fish.
-This can be 2 anglers (one poling with rod, one on bow) or an angler and the guide.
+This can be 2 anglers (one poling with the rod, one on the bow) or an angler and the guide.
 The guide cannot fish if there are already 2 anglers fishing (a 3 person team).

 In the event a guide or angler is limited by physical disability, allowances will be made by the rules committee to accommodate the ways in which the individual(s) fish.
 These allowances will be made on a case-by-case basis, with an emphasis on allowing anglers to compete.